U.S. Air Force Academy Coronavirus Updates

 As a precautionary measure to ensure the heath and safety of our military, civilian personnel, family members and base community, USAFA is limiting access to DoD ID card holders.
 At current, the North Gate, Visitor Center and Planetarium are closed to visitors until further notice.

 During this closure, individuals may still explore our campus by launching the interactive, 360-degree virtual tour.
 Tour stops include the Cadet Chapel, Jacks Valley, CyberCity, Falcon Stadium and more!

-All home and away sporting events are cancelled indefinitely.
-Academy leadership will continue to monitor the situation and stay connected to national sports governing bodies, as well as various government agencies.
+Sporting events are closed to the public.
+Academy leadership will continue to monitor the situation and stay connected to national sports governing bodies as we look for opportunities to safely welcome back fans.
 For the must up-to-date information, visit our Athletics website.

 Admissions events on campus, to include Discover USAFA, Explore USAFA and other Admissions Tours are suspended until further notice.